-The Passion of our Lord Jesus Christ according to Mark.
+The Holy Gospel of our Lord Jesus Christ according to Mark.
+Glory be to thee, O Lord.

-Glory to you, Lord Christ.

 As soon as it was morning, the chief priests held a consultation with the elders and scribes and the whole council.
 They bound Jesus, led him away, and handed him over to Pilate.
 Pilate asked him, "Are you the King of the Jews?"
 He answered him, "You say so."
 Then the chief priests accused him of many things.
 Pilate asked him again, "Have you no answer?
 See how many charges they bring against you."
 But Jesus made no further reply, so that Pilate was amazed.